Contrast-Security-OSS/docs/content/installation/python/PythonInstall.md

 ### Middleware inclusion

-Middleware is the name for a software component that is part of a web application application and is capable of reading and modifying inbound requests and outbound responses.
+Middleware is the name for a software component that's part of a web application, and is capable of reading and modifying inbound requests and outbound responses.

-The Contrast Python Agent is implemented as a middleware for all of the frameworks that we support.
-In order to use the agent, the middleware must be configured for the framework that your application uses.
+The Python agent is implemented as a middleware for all of the frameworks that Contrast supports.
+To use the agent, you must configure the middleware for the framework that your application uses.
 Specific instructions for each of the supported frameworks are below.

 #### Django

 Django middleware is configured in the *settings.py* file.
-This file is not found in the same location for all applications, but it is generally near the top of the application source tree.
+This file isn't found in the same location for all applications, but it's generally near the top of the application source tree.
 Common locations include:

-* `<appname>/settings.py`
+* *<appname>/settings.py*
-* `config/settings.py`
+* *config/settings.py*
-* `app/settings.py`
+* *app/settings.py*

 >**Note:** When searching the source tree to find the *settings.py*, make sure to exclude any directories that correspond to Python virtual environments.

-Some applications have multiple *settings.py* files, which may correspond to different configurations of the app (e.g. prod, test, etc.).
-In those cases, add the Contrast Agent middleware to any/all of the configurations where it will be used.
+Some applications have multiple *settings.py* files, which may correspond to different configurations of the application (e.g., prod or test).
+In these cases, add the Contrast agent middleware to any and all of the configurations where it will be used.

 For Django 1.10+ and 2.0+, look for the `MIDDLEWARE` configuration variable, which is an array.
-Add the Contrast Agent module to the list, like shown below:
+Add the Contrast agent module to the list, as shown:

 ``` python
 MIDDLEWARE = [